Outlander Dragonfly 1-Day Tour

 Travelling on from the serene setting of the castle gardens, you will visit Tibbermore Church.
 This was the scene a more tumultuous part of the Outlander adventure.
 This is the filming location of the witch trials, where Claire and Geillis are both accused of witchcraft.
 Thankfully, the trial finds Claire innocent and sets her free.
 The same can’t be said for Geillis, but this is not where her story ends either.

 The next stop on the Outlander Dragonfly 1-Day Tour is Tullibardine Chapel.
 This chapel features in a memorable scene from the Season 2 episode ‘Vengeance is Mine’.
 This is where Rupert Mackenzie loses his eye after a run-in with a band of redcoats.

 The final locations on this tour are both towns that the Outlander production crew transformed into other places.
 The first is Falkland.
 This small village in Fife has appeared many times throughout the TV series.
 It features as a 1940s version of the Scottish city Inverness.
 Then it’s on to Dysart, which similarly appears on screen as Le Havre in Normandy.

-… that we have had the great honour to take Diana Gabaldon – the famous author of The Outlander saga – together with a few lucky fans on a special tour to selected Outlander locations?
+We have had the great honour to take Diana Gabaldon – the famous author of The Outlander saga – together with a few lucky fans on a special tour to selected Outlander locations.
 The event was organised by VisitScotland in recognition of Diana’s contribution to Scottish tourism with her books and subsequent TV series.